Full-time: Four years full-time, five years sandwich

 Preston (Campus code: U)

+Foundation Entry degree courses are designed for students who have the ability to study for a degree, but don’t have the necessary formal qualifications to enter directly onto their chosen Honours degree programme.
 Take your love of motor sports engineering to the next level and satisfy the academic requirements you need to progress to Chartered Engineer status.
 Our MEng course deepens and embeds your investigative and design skills through additional group and individual projects.
 In your master's year, you’ll apply high-level analysis methods to design and problem solving, helping you develop professional, consistently accurate and responsible methods.
 You’ll graduate with the knowledge, hands-on experience and committed and driven attitude towards socially aware engineering you need to successfully enter the industry.

 128 points at A2 including Maths at B & Physics at B or STEM at B; General Studies accepted